NidhiTornekar/MalariaDetectionWithLoginRegisterPage/README.md

 Also, node modules are to be added in client and server folders.

+Change the path of the model in app.py

 To run the project,
 In a terminal, type cd server-> node .\app.js
 Split the terminal and type cd malarias->python app.py